Traumatic brain injuries (TBIs) are usually caused by a sudden and violent jolt or blow to the head, common during an auto collision.

 A doctor can pinpoint signs of TBI and conduct Computerized Tomography (CT) or Magnetic Resonance Imaging (MRI).
-These tests will allow your doctor to treat the TBI before it becomes worse.
-Also, armed with the doctor’s report, you’ll be able to pursue your accident claim.
+These tests will allow your doctor to treat the TBI before it worsens.
+Also, armed with the doctor’s report, you can pursue your accident claim.

 After suffering a TBI, you may have to undergo extensive medical care that may require surgery, prolonged hospital stays, and numerous therapies, which can drain your finances and affect your ability to work.

 You will need to file an accident claim to recover your losses.
 Unfortunately, this is not always easy.
 The insurer will likely try to find reasons to devalue or reject your injury claim.
 It is, therefore, essential to seek the help of an experienced personal injury attorney to help protect your rights and ensure you get fair compensation.